HypeCheck

 Malic Acid

-Also known as: L-Malic Acid, DL-Malic Acid, Apple Acid, 2-Hydroxybutanedioic acid
+Also known as: L-Malic Acid, D-Malic Acid, Apple Acid, 2-Hydroxybutanedioic Acid, Hydroxybutanedioic Acid

-No established dose from provided studies for general use; 400 mg used in one combination study; 1% topical spray for dry mouth
+No established dose from provided studies for most uses; 400 mg used in one combination study; 1% topical spray for dry mouth

 What the Science Says

-Malic acid is a naturally occurring organic acid found in apples and other fruits, and is also produced by the body as part of normal energy metabolism.
-In supplement form, the strongest human evidence comes from a topical spray study showing that a 1% malic acid spray significantly increased saliva flow and reduced dry mouth symptoms in people with type 2 diabetes over two weeks.
-One small crossover trial found that taking 400 mg of malic acid combined with GABA before a meal boosted a gut hormone called GLP-1, though this did not translate into measurable changes in blood sugar or insulin levels.
+Malic acid is a naturally occurring organic acid found in fruits like apples.
+The strongest clinical evidence from provided studies is for a 1% topical spray that significantly increased saliva flow and reduced dry mouth symptoms in diabetic patients over 2 weeks.
+One small study also found that combining malic acid with GABA before meals boosted a gut hormone called GLP-1, though this did not translate into measurable changes in blood sugar or insulin.

 What It Doesn't Do